AdaptivMCP/AdaptivMCP/docs/adaptiv/preferences.md

 ## Coding style

 - Primary languages I care about: Python
-- Prefer small, focused changes with clear diffs over huge multi file rewrites.

 ## Branch and PR habits

-- Branch names: use feat, fix, or chore prefixes with short, descriptive slugs.
+- Branch names: use prefixes with short descriptions.
-- Never push directly to main, unless directed by the user; always work on a feature branch and open a PR.
+- Never push directly to main, unless directed by the user;

 ## Testing and tooling